tugbaesat/movie-project/README.md

 ### Footer

-Add a universal footer that includes:
+An universal footer that includes:

 - Credit to me and my partner for building the website,
 - Me and my partner's github link inside an icon and optionally, your social